marcoviero/simstack3/README.md

 If you've arrived via the newly published Viero & Moncelsi 2022, welcome, all code to reproduce the results is contained in this repository.
 Find data products (e.g., maps, catalog, cosmos2020.ini) [here](https://sites.astro.caltech.edu/viero/simstack/cosmos/).
 --->
-Improvements include the addition of a background layer, and masking, following [Duivenvoorden et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.491.1355D/abstract).
+Improvements on the original simstack code include the addition of a background layer, and masking, following [Duivenvoorden et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.491.1355D/abstract).

 This stacking algorithm is separated into two distinct parts:
-1. Performing the stack and saving the results (can take a long time, so better to number of times you do this!)
+1. Performing the stack and saving the results (this can take a long time, so better to limit the number of times you do this!)
-2. Importing the saved results and plotting them.
+2. Importing the saved results, and plotting them.

 This has been tested on Windows and Mac.
 I've gone to great pains to make this simple to use.
 Reach out if you encounter problems.

 ## Setup
 ### Environment Variables
+Setting up environment variables is a good idea, especially if you have more than one computer.
+It hard-codes the data paths for specific machines so you don't have to change the code every time you switch machines.
-First step is to set the environment variables for maps, catalogs, and pickles, which tells the code where to find the data.
+Create environment variables for maps, catalogs, and pickles, which tells the code where to find the data.
 See instructions for [Mac/Linux](https://phoenixnap.com/kb/set-environment-variable-mac), or [Windows](https://phoenixnap.com/kb/windows-set-environment-variable).
 You will only ever need to do this once.